oceanprotocol/docs/core-concepts/datanft-and-datatoken.md

 ![Data NFT and datatoken](../.gitbook/assets/datanft-and-datatoken.png)

+## What is a Data NFT?

+A data NFT represents the copyright (or exclusive license against copyright) for a data asset on the blockchain — we call this the “base IP”.
+When a user publishes a dataset in OceanOnda V4, they create a new NFT as part of the process.
+This data NFT is proof of your claim of base IP.
+Assuming a valid claim, you are entitled to the revenue from that asset, just like a title deed gives you the right to receive rent.

+The data NFT smart contract holds metadata about the data asset, stores roles like “who can mint datatokens” or “who controls fees”, and an open-ended key-value store to enable custom fields.

+If you have the private key that controls the NFT, you are the owner of that NFT.
+The owner has the claim on the base IP and is the default recipient of any revenue.
+They can also assign another account to receive revenue.
+This enables the publisher to sell their base IP and the revenues that come with it.
+When the Data NFT is transferred to another user, all the information about roles and where the revenue should be sent is reset.
+The default recipient of the revenue is the new owner of the data NFT.

 ### High-Level Architecture

 The image above describes how ERC721 data NFTs, ERC20 datatokens, and AMMs relate.